aishstha/haskell-notes/README.md

 ### Conditional Expression
 In Haskell you write a conditional you write if then else.
+           - In Haskell conditionals are expressions, not statements.
+           - Haskell programmers rather write guarded equations than conditional expressions.
 ```
 abs :: Int -> Int
 abs n = if n >= 0 then n else -n